eliasson/markuseliasson.se/content/article/building-your-own-dsl.md

 **Tooling** - A DSL is only as good as its tooling.
 Putting an untrained programmer in front of a great language, but with poor tooling, will lower the adoption rate.
 Likewise, a well-trained programmer will most likely fall back and use one of the other languages he or she knows to get the job done.
 I do think that, for some reason, people are more forgiving when using a GPL when it comes to tooling (or at least I am).

-**No machine-code** - Traditional programming languages compile to machine code, or to some sort of byte code like the JVM or CLR.
+**No machine code** - Traditional programming languages compile to machine code, or to some sort of byte code like the JVM or CLR.
 For a DSL that is not always the case, a DSL can very well be used for configuration, modeling, etc. Thus, there might not be a need for a generator / compiler, it might be enough to interpreted a language (such as a Makefile).

 This does not automatically mean that a DSL is simple, but for some use-cases you might get away with a smaller scope than with a traditional language.
 Also, there are plenty of high quality, and free, tools available for you to use to get a pretty good tooling.